-10%(this component Write the sections of the paper based on the will be evaluated Sections of 11thweek classification / categorization diagram in based on the linking the paper keeping with the goals of the survey. classification and amongthe papers)

-Conclusions Write conclusions and future work.
-12 th week clarity and ideas) Final Draft Complete the final draft of the paper.
-13 th week 10% (formatting,English, Clarity and linking)4% PlagiarismCheck Report on and presentation viva-voce)
+Sections of the paper Write the sections of the paper based on the classification / categorization diagram in keeping with the goals of the survey.
+11 th week 10% (this component will be evaluated based on the linking and classification amongthe papers) Conclusions Write conclusions and future work.
+12 th week 5% ( conclusions - clarity and ideas) Final Draft Complete the final draft of the paper.
+13 th week 10% (formatting, English, Clarity and linking) 4% Plagiarism Check Report Seminar Prepare for Final Presentation.
+14 th & 15 th week 10% (based on presentation and viva-voce)